stellar/stellar-core/docs/multisig.md

  * All else
 * High:
  * SetOptions for Signer and threshold

+Accounts can have arbitraily many signers.
+Each additional signer increases the ownerCount and therfore the min balance the account must maintain.

+Transactions can have multiple signatures attached.
+If a transaction requires multiple signatures the txblob must be passed around out of band.

 ###Example use cases
 1. Gateway keeps most of its funds in a cold account.
 The Gateway requires authorization for people to hold its credit.
 It adds another signing key to the cold account with a weight below Medium.
 It is now safe to use this 2nd key on its server to authorize people to hold its credit.